Keep Korma And Curry On - Curry Recipes

 ONIONS BAKED IN PARCHMENT

 Place 4 medium onions (an onion per person) on wet parchment paper (baking paper).
 Season with salt and pepper and moisten with a good dollop of olive oil.
 Wrap up and fold the parchment into a parcel.
-Place in a pre-heated oven of 180֠C for 30 minutes.
-Remove open the paper and serve.
+Bake in a preheated oven at 180֠C for 30 minutes.
+Remove, open the paper, and serve.

 FRIED SAGE LEAVES IN BURNT BUTTER

-Seeing as we’re going to curry up to get our act together make this aromatic Indian dish.
+Since we’re going to curry up to get our act together, make this aromatic Indian dish.
 This dish has no garlic added.
-Yes, there are people who do not eat garlic, I know, crazy, but I concede they may have an allergy!
+Yes, some people do not eat garlic; I know, crazy, but I concede they may have an allergy!

 LAMB CURRY WITH GINGER